 Visiting Scholar Programme

-The Visiting Scholars Programme offers experienced scholars in the field of rural studies an opportunity to spend one month with a multidisciplinary team of researchers and to contribute to the knowledge base of the Ruralia Institute.
-This collaboration is expected to lead to the preparation and execution of joint activities such as publications and research projects.
+The Visiting Scholars Programme offers an opportunity to spend one month with a multidisciplinary team of researchers and to contribute to the knowledge base of the Ruralia Institute.
+The collaboration is expected to lead to the preparation and execution of joint activities such as publications and research projects.

 The Ruralia Institute has two units, one located at Seinäjoki in western Finland and the other at Mikkeli in eastern Finland.
 Applicants are free to choose either of these units in accordance with their research interests.
-The Ruralia Institute will support the stay with a scholarship of 2800 euros per month.
+The Ruralia Institute will support the stay with a grant of 2800 euros per month to cover the costs related to the visit, such as travel and accommodation expences.

 Visiting Scholars 2024-2025: